 Social Studies -

-The social studies curriculum covers a wide range of topics which are age/grade level appropriate.
+The social studies curriculum covers a wide range of topics that are age/grade level appropriate.
 The younger grades focus on community and the older grades incorporate United States history and geography as well as some world history topics.
 Assorted resources are used by teachers and students.

 Technique, art styles, artists, media, and elements are included in weekly lessons.
 Assorted resources are used to achieve goals.